newville/wxmplot/doc/installation.rst

 The wxmplot package requires Python, wxPython, numpy, and matplotlib.
 Some of the example applications rely on the Image module as well.

-As of this writing (Sept, 2012), wxPython has been demonstrated to run on Python 3, but is not easily available.
+As of this writing (Jan, 2013), wxPython has been demonstrated to run on Python 3, but is not easily available.
 No testing of wxmplot has been done with Python 3.